 It is your responsibility to check with your research mentor as to whether or not your research project is restricted (i.e. classified, export controlled (EAR/ITAR), proprietary or other restriction).
 If your mentor identifies your research as restricted, the release of any information to the public must be coordinated with the Office of Research Security to obtain required authorizations before release.
 Severe penalties, both civil and criminal, may result if restricted information is made public without the proper authorizations.

-Awardees are expected to submit a brief summary of their conference experience to the Director of Undergraduate Research, Dr. Seth Oppenheimer, within two weeks of their return.
+Awardees are expected to submit a brief summary of their conference experience to the Director of Undergraduate Research, Dr. Anastasia Elder, within two weeks of their return.
 They are also expected to present their work at the MSU Undergraduate Research Symposium to be held in the spring or summer.